The computational landscape of permutation patterns: Preliminaries

 We denote by $\pi^{-1}$ the inverse of the permutation $\pi$, by $\pi^r:=\pi(n) \pi(n-1) \ldots \pi(1)$ its reverse and by $\pi^c:= (n-\pi(1)+1) (n-\pi(2)+1) \ldots (n-\pi(n)+1)$ its complement.
 From the grid corresponding to $\pi$ one can obtain $\pi^{-1}$'s grid by reflecting across the line $y=x$, $\pi^r$'s grid by reflecting across $x=n/2$ and $\pi^c$'s grid by reflecting across $y=n/2$.

-\paragraph*{Complexity theory} In this paper we study the classical, vincular, bivincular, mesh, boxed mesh and consecutive pattern matching problem.
-Often we abbreviate \textsc{Classical Permutation Pattern Matching} with \ppm and the other problems with $\mathcal{C}$ \textsc{PPM}, where $\mathcal{C}$ is the corresponding pattern type.
+\paragraph*{Classical complexity theory.} This paper classifies several permutation pattern matching problems by proving membership in complexity classes.
+We give a brief reminder of the two fundamental classes \Ptime and \NP.
+The class \Ptime contains all problems that can be solved in polynomial time on a deterministic Turing machine.
+It is important to note that polynomial time means polynomial in the size of the input.
+The class \NP contains all problems that can be solved in polynomial time on a \emph{non-deterministic} Turing machine.
+A problem is \NP-hard if every problem in \NP can be reduced to it by a polynomial time reduction.
+Furthermore, a problem is \NP-complete if it is contained in \NP and \NP-hard.
+For a detailed introduction to complexity theory we refer to the monographs by Papadimitriou~\cite{papadimitriou2003computational}, Goldreich~\cite{goldreich2008computational}, and Arora and Barak~\cite{arora2009computational}.

-While we assume familarity with the complexity classes \textsc{P} and \NP, we provide all relevant definitions of parameterized complexity theory.
-In contrast to classical complexity theory, a parameterized complexity analysis studies the runtime of an algorithm with respect to an additional parameter and not just the input size~$\card{I}$.
+\paragraph*{Parameterized complexity theory.} In contrast to classical complexity theory, a parameterized complexity analysis studies the runtime of an algorithm with respect to an additional parameter and not just the input size~$\card{I}$.
 Therefore every parameterized problem is considered as a subset of $\Sigma^*\times \N$, where $\Sigma$ is the input alphabet.
-An instance of a parameterized problem consequently consists of an input string together with a positive integer $p$, the parameter. \begin{definition} A parameterized problem is \emph{fixed-parameter tractable} (or in \fpt) if there is a computable function $f$ and an integer $c$ such that there is an algorithm solving the problem in $\bigO(f(p)\cdot \card{I}^c)$ time. \end{definition} The algorithm itself is also called fixed-parameter tractable (fpt).
+An instance of a parameterized problem consequently consists of an input string together with a positive integer $p$, the parameter. \begin{definition} A parameterized problem is \emph{fixed-parameter tractable} (or in \fpt) if there is a computable function $f$ and an integer $c$ such that there is an algorithm solving the problem in $\bigO(\card{I}^c \cdot f(p))$ time. \end{definition} The algorithm itself is also called fixed-parameter tractable (fpt).
 In this paper we want to focus on the exponential runtime of algorithms, i.e., the function $f$, and therefore use the $\bigO^*$ notation which neglects polynomial factors.

 A central concept in parameterized complexity theory are \emph{fixed-parameter tractable reductions}. \begin{definition} Let $L_1,L_2\subseteq \Sigma^*\times \N$ be two parameterized problems.
 An \emph{fpt-reduction} from $L_1$ to $L_2$ is a mapping $R : \Sigma^*\times \N \ra \Sigma^*\times \N$ such that \begin{itemize} \item $(I, k) \in L_1$ iff $R(I, k) \in L_2$. \item $R$ is computable by an fpt-algorithm. \item There is a computable function g such that for $R(I, k) = (I' , k')$, $k' \leq g(k)$ holds. \end{itemize} \end{definition} Other important complexity classes in the framework of parameterized complexity are $\w{1}\subseteq\w{2}\subseteq\ldots$, the \textnormal{\ccfont{W}}-hierarchy.
 For our purpose, only the class \w{1} is relevant.